ManuelTechert/100-days-of-code/log.md

 You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert As I now deleted my project folder for the 100-days-of-code, my initial React-Native-Code isn't published right now.
 Tomorrow you will finally get a link to my CodePen, which contains my work I'm doing on the project.

+### Day 5: December 4, 2017

+**Today's Progress**:

+Today I started the first project on FreeCodeCamp, I succesfully built a tribute page about Desmond Doss.
+Some of you may know him from the movie "Hacksaw Ridge", which is about him.
+You can check it out below.

+After that, I started the second challenge where I was asked to build a personal-portfolio-page.
+I made some quick progress on it and sadly got stuck, that's why I will continue working on it tomorrow.

+**Thoughts:**:

+I had minor problems with positioning while building the tribute page.
+I wanted to integrate something with jQuery in the tribute page.
+That's why I got a button which fades the count of people, Desmond Doss saved, in.

+Moving on to the second challenge, I got stuck at positioning my navbar with bootstrap.
+I did research on the Grid-system and googled about 1-2 hours with no success.
+Guess, I got a little problem to solve tomorrow.

+**Link to work:**:

+You can check out the link to my FreeCodeCamp here: https://www.freecodecamp.org/manueltechert My CodePen for the first challenge: https://codepen.io/ghosti97/pen/QOYVPB Link to the second challenge will be given when I have finished it.